jgeller112/L2_VWP_Webcam/README.md

 ###  Run locally with packages installed systemwide

-Finally, it’s also possible forget {rix} and instead run everything using R packages that you install systemwide.
+Finally, it’s also possible to forget {rix} and instead run everything using R packages that you install systemwide.

 - Make sure the required software is installed above and you have the following packages: